pstch/django-sortable-list/README.md

-django-sortable-listview
+django-sortable-list
 ========================
-An extension of django's ListView that provides sorting.
+An extension of django's MultipleObjectMixin that provides sorting.

+Based on [aptivate/django-sortable-listview](https://github.com/aptivate/django-sortable-listview) by Sarah Bird, forked to use a Mixin instead of a full ListView.

 Features:
 - Works with django's built in pagination.
-- Contains templates & css for pagination and sort buttons (or just use the context_data and build your own).
 - Adds an arrow to show the sort direction on the active sort.
 - Knows what the next sort is (i.e. if you're already sorted by title in one direction, clicking on the title button/link again will sort it in the other direction).
 - Lets you specify default sort for your list (defaults to -id) and for each of the sortable fields.